 This holy tree is often used by Indigenous Amazonian and Andean healers in sacred plant spirit ceremonies.
-The rising smoke of the lit sticks enters the energy field to clear misfortune, negative thoughts and to chase away evil spirits.
+The rising smoke of the lit sticks enters the energy field to clear misfortune, negative thoughts and to chase away evil spirits whilst bringing in energy.
 Its use dates back to the Pre-Colombian Andean and Amazonian civilizations.

 Size: Each bundle consists of five 6" Sticks.

 Suggested Use: Use when energy is stagnant, and to connect with Pachamama.
-It can also be used when energy needs to be cleared in the space or on yourself.
+It can also be used when energy needs to be brought into the space.
 Excellent to cleanse for rituals like divination as well as meditation, yoga, and other practices.
 Do not leave burning and unattended.
 Do not use Palo Santo irresponsibly, respect its history.

 History: It is believed that a tree or fallen branches must lie dead for 4-10 years before the medicinal and mystical properties of the wood begin to come alive.
 It is also believed that the branches of the Palo Santo that are felled by lightning have the highest concentration of medicinal and mystical properties.